tc39/proposal-decorators/README.md

 The decorators in this proposal are statically analyzable in the sense that, if you parse a module and all of its dependencies, it's possible to tell, without executing the program, which built-in decorators are used at any particular place where a decorator is used.
 The built-in decorators have a relatively fixed effect on the program (e.g., call this function at this place).
 The arguments to decorators--in the case of built-in decorators, the callbacks that will be called---are based on runtime values that flow through the program, and may differ across multiple runs of the same code, but the structure *around* those callbacks remains the same.

+### Doesn't the dynamic nature of arguments negate the static analyzability?

+The idea here is, the decorators (statically available) manipulate the shape of the code, and the arguments are plugged into that new shape.
+For example, the `@register` decorator creates a slot for a function to be called, and the argument is that function that will be called.
+Future decorators may change the shape of a class directly, e.g., turning a field into a getter/setter pair, while calling out to a function provided in an argument from *within* the getter or setter.

+### Some of the above examples used Object.defineProperty.
+How is this statically analyzable?

+It isn't really.
+The use of `Object.defineProperty` is rather unfortunate, and a compromise in this proposal for minimalism.
+Future built-in decorators can chip away at the cases where features like this would be used.
+However:

+- **Limited scope of dynamic-ness**: In previous decorators proposals, basically everything had to go through `Object.defineProperty` if any sort of decorator was applied.
+With this proposal, only decorator definitions which explicitly call `Object.defineProperty` will do it.
+- **Framework for making static transformations**: This proposal focuses on creates, for the first time, a new way that the list of transformations can be composed across modules while remaining statically analyzable.
+This will be a useful extension point for nailing down the details of these transformations and further reducing the use of `Object.defineProperty` over time, whereas previous proposals did not present any such path.

 ### How does static analyzability help transpilers and other tooling?

 Statically analyzable decorators help tooling to generate faster and smaller JavaScript from build tools, enabling the decorators to be transpiled away, without causing extra data structures to be created and manipulated at runtime.
 It will be easier for tools to understand what's going on, which could help in tree shaking, type systems, etc.